forthtemple/openworldthreejs/README.md

 **Installation**
-If you unzip the distrubution under your webserver root then browsing http://localhost/openworldthreejs/web/secondtemple/ show display the Second Temple.
+If you unzip the distrubution under your webserver root then browsing http://localhost/openworldthreejs/web/secondtemple/ should display the Second Temple.

 For instructions on setting up the server refer to the server section at the end.